Kasma-Inc/Flavius_Deployment/README.md

 - Creating namespaces, graphs, vertex and edge tables
 - Importing data with BLOCKING IMPORT
 - Executing parameterized queries

+### Via Neo4j SDK (Recommended)

+Please refer to [Flavius Docs#sdk](https://flavius-docs.kasma.ai/sdk/) for installation and usage based on the Neo4j Bolt protocol.
+For the Example Script, also check the **“Example usage”** section in the documentation.

 ## Troubleshooting